cainhopwood/aws-ml-workshop-starter-kit/content/Agenda/_index.en.md

 ## Hands-on workshops

-These workshops are designed to help you get familiar with {{< param topic >}} services so you can use these services to fulfull your business objectives in new and exciting ways.
+These workshops are designed to help you get familiar with {{< param topic >}} services so you can use these services to fulfil your business objectives in new and exciting ways.
 You'll be working with services such as {{< param servicelist >}}.

 At the start of each workshop you will be able to watch a short video that will provide you an overview and a real world example.

-{{< imagelink "/workshops/" "/images/agenda-labs.png" >}}
+{{< imagelink "/workshops/" "Start workshops" "/images/agenda-labs.png" >}}

 ## On-demand videos

-Watch recent talks about AWS AI services and machine learning presented by AWS experts.
+Watch recent talks about AWS Artificial Inteligence (AI) and Machine Learning (ML) services presented by AWS experts.

-{{< imagelink "/ondemandtracks/" "/images/agenda-ondemand.png" >}}
+{{< imagelink "/ondemandtracks/" "Watch on-demand videos" "/images/agenda-ondemand.png" >}}

 ## Learning resources

 Dive deep into the same machine learning (ML) curriculum used to train Amazon’s developers and data scientists.

-{{< imagelink "/training/" "/images/agenda-train.png" >}}
+{{< imagelink "/training/" "Explore learning resources" "/images/agenda-train.png" >}}